What is Endometriosis?

 Typically, this surgery is performed through a minimally invasive approach (either laparoscopic or robotic) and does not require an overnight hospital stay.
 Surgery for endometriosis can be very difficult due to the scarring endometriosis causes.
 Consult with your provider to ensure your surgeon is experienced with endometriosis surgery.

 The goal of an expert endometriosis surgeon is to educate our patients using evidence-based research and patient-reported outcomes to give our patients the best quality of care.
 We want to be your partner in making surgical decisions to improve your quality of life.
-Our experts will help guide you through the operative experience, from the initial consultation to recovery.
-Using an interdisciplinary team, we treat the most refractory and complex cases.
-Our priority is respecting your choices regarding ovarian and uterine conservation.

 Endometriosis and Fibroids

-People often confuse endometriosis and fibroids (we will link to the blog here).
+People often confuse endometriosis and fibroids.
 If you have fibroids, you are more likely to have endometriosis and vice versa, but they are distinctly different.
 One does not cause the other.
-Fibroids cause heavy bleeding with your period.
-Endometriosis causes painful periods.

 Why should patients care about endometriosis?

 Many patients suffer from painful periods without knowing why.
-Patients whose quality of life is impacted by their pelvic pain, painful periods, painful sex, or infertility should seek consultation with their doctor about treatment options.
+If your quality of life is impacted by pelvic pain, painful periods, painful sex, or infertility, you should seek consultation with your doctor about treatment options.

 You should not be missing work, school, or social events, or limiting your daily activity due to painful periods.
 Partner with your healthcare provider to determine if you suffer from endometriosis.

 Learn More